-Emerging among the less known issues affecting some iPhone 7 variants is on the notifications, alerts, and sounds that play even when the phone is in silent mode or DND mode.
+Emerging among the less known issues affecting some iPhone 7 variants is on the notifications, alerts, and sounds that play even when the iPhone is in silent mode or DND mode.
 Some people have it that their iPhone started to act weird after making changes to their iPhone settings while others bumped into the same issue after installing a new app or software update.
 Apparently, it’s a software issue, most likely a software glitch that’s randomly transpiring on the iPhone.
 That said, it can be fixed at home by performing applicable workarounds.

 If ever you’re here for the same reason, then this post might be able to help you out.
 Read on and attempt to fix the problem using any of these subsequent solutions.

 Before going any further though, if you have other concerns with your new iPhone, make sure you drop by our iPhone 7 troubleshooting page for we have already started supporting the device.
 Moreover, if you need further assistance, you can always contact us by completing our iPhone issues questionnaire and providing us with sufficient information about the problem.

 One of the first steps in troubleshooting software-related problems in mobile devices is a soft reset or restart.
 Restarting your device not only clears up the memory but also rectifies minor bugs and software glitches that caused certain apps or the device itself to act weird at times.
 This method doesn’t affect any of your critical data and personal information stored on your iPhone’s internal storage, thus it’s a safe process to begin with.Here’s how it’s done:

 - Press and hold the Power button until the Slide to Power Off menu appears.

 - Drag the slider to power off your iPhone completely.

 - After 30 seconds, press and hold the Power button again until the Apple logo appears on the screen.

 Wait until your iPhone boots up completely then try to set it to mute and see if the issue persists or not.